I was planning to launch Beautiful Craziness today to its own domain and customized website.

 So many are judging and in essence, comparing themselves and

 of us to different paths and just because I have been called to stay at home

 I was called to motherhood by His grace and love.

 such a great desire of my heart and something I had prayed for as far as I can

 I was called to homeschool our children.
 I didn’t

 pray for that one!
-But I am in awe that He would allow me to do so. chool
+But I am in awe that He would allow me to do so.